 119.3.1 3.1 From ridge to kernel ridge

+Kernel ridge regression (KRR) is the most direct application of the machinery above and the workhorse we will scale up later.
 Ordinary ridge regression solves \(\min_{\mathbf{w}} \lVert \mathbf{y} - X\mathbf{w} \rVert^2 + \lambda \lVert \mathbf{w} \rVert^2\) with closed form \(\mathbf{w} = (X^\top X + \lambda I)^{-1} X^\top \mathbf{y}\).
 Replacing \(\mathbf{x}\) with \(\phi(\mathbf{x})\) and invoking the representer theorem, write \(f(\mathbf{x}) = \sum_i \alpha_i k(\mathbf{x}_i, \mathbf{x})\).
 Substituting into the squared loss with RKHS regularizer \(\lambda \lVert f \rVert^2 = \lambda \, \boldsymbol{\alpha}^\top K \boldsymbol{\alpha}\) yields

 119.3.2 3.2 Properties and cost

-Kernel ridge regression (KRR) has no hyperparameter for sparsity, so unlike the SVM every training point contributes a nonzero \(\alpha_i\).
-It is the predictive mean of Gaussian process regression with noise variance \(\lambda\), which connects it to a full Bayesian treatment.
+KRR has no hyperparameter for sparsity, so unlike the SVM every training point contributes a nonzero \(\alpha_i\).
+It is the predictive mean of Gaussian process regression with noise variance \(\lambda\), which connects it to a full Bayesian treatment and lets you borrow GP intuition about kernels and length scales.
 The dominant cost is the \(O(n^3)\) factorization of the \(n \times n\) matrix \(K + \lambda I\) and \(O(n^2)\) memory to store \(K\).
-This cubic scaling is the central obstacle that Sections 5 and 6 address.
+This cubic scaling is the central obstacle.
+At a few thousand points it is a second or two; at a hundred thousand it is hours and tens of gigabytes; beyond that it is simply infeasible.
+Sections 4 and 5 exist entirely to break this barrier.

 119.3.3 3.3 Choosing the regularizer and bandwidth

-119.4.2 4.2 Eigenproblem and projections
+119.4.2 4.2 Explicit features and solving

 119.5 5.
 Random Fourier Features